thunderbird/webext-support/modules/vfs-toolkit/vfs-client/README.md

 #### `PickerFileType`

-A single entry in the `types` array passed to `showOpenFilePicker`.
+A single entry in the `types` array passed to `showSelectFilePicker`.

 | Field | Type | Required | Description |
 |-------|------|----------|-------------|